-The activities of the Food Council are accomplished primarily through our Working Groups, led by Council Members and populated by concerned residents with a shared commitment to making a positive impact in our food system.
+The activities of the Food Council are accomplished primarily through our Working Groups, led by Council Members and staff, populated by concerned residents with a shared commitment to making a positive impact in our food system.

 These subcommittees develop and executive initiatives, support policies, and facilitate partnerships connected to their specific goals.